Last Updated September 28th, 2021 at 05:23 pm by Lisa

 Herb Butter For Turkey

 Rub this butter under the skin of your turkey or chicken before roasting.
-The herb butter flavors the poultry and keeps it moist while helping to crisp the skin of the chicken or turkey.
+The herb butter flavors the poultry and keeps it moist while helping to crisp the skin of the roast chicken or turkey.

 Herb Butter Uses